TotalDwarf03/aeroGIS/README.md

 ## Maps API Documentation

 For more information on the Google Maps JavaScript API, please refer to the official documentation: [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/reference)

+## Credits and Acknowledgements

+TODO: List any credits or acknowledgements here.